 This database collects information about games, art and narratives that use or represent machine vision technologies.
-It is currently (June 2021) nearing completion, but we are still fixing details and haven't yet completed the design.
 This is part of the ERC project Machine Vision in Everyday Life: Playful Interactions with Visual Technologies in Digital Art, Games, Narratives and Social Media

 |Title||Year||Country||Creator||Type of work||Machine vision technologies referenced|

 |Sight||United States||Eran May-Raz, Daniel Lazo||Narrative, Online video||Augmented reality, Emotion recognition|

 |Emily Eternal||United States||M.G.
 Wheaton||Narrative, Novel||AI, Augmented reality, Surveillance cameras|

 |A Disappeared Movement||China||Yufeng Deng||Art, Performance art||Motion tracking, Surveillance cameras|

 |Squid Game||South Korea||Dong-hyuk Hwang||Narrative, TV series or episode||Motion tracking, Surveillance cameras|